Polina V. Lishko

-Polina V. Lishko (born 1974) is an American cellular and developmental biologist.
+Polina Valeriivna Lishko (born 1974) is an American cellular and developmental biologist.
 She was a 2015 Pew biomedical scholar.
 She is a 2020 MacArthur Fellow.
 She is currently an associate professor at the University of California, Berkeley as well as an adjunct professor at the Buck Institute for Research on Aging.

 Early life and education

-Polina V. Lishko was born in Kyiv, Ukraine in 1974.
+Polina V. Lishko was born in Kiev, Ukrainian SSR, Soviet Union (now Kyiv, Ukraine) in 1974.
 Her parents were chemists who worked at Taras Shevchenko National University.
 In 1996, Lishko graduated with a Specialist degree from Taras Shevchenko National University.
 She completed her Ph.D. in 2000 under the supervision of Oleg Alexandrovich Krishtal at the Bogomoletz Institute of Physiology in Ukraine.
 At the Bogomoletz Institute of Physiology, she met Yuriy Kirichok, whom she would later marry.

 Career

 After obtaining her Ph.D., Lishko was a postdoctoral fellow at Harvard University in the Rachelle Gaudet lab.
 From 2006 to 2011, she worked at the University of California, San Francisco.
 Since 2012, she has taught at the University of California, Berkeley and holds the position of associate professor.